lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 can then verify the CA's self-certificate and, hence, the other attributes contained therein.

-The data structure used to carry the fingerprint is the OOBCertHash, see {{sect-5.2.5}}.
+The data structure used to carry the fingerprint may be the OOBCertHash, see {{sect-5.2.5}}.

 ## Root CA Key Update